Over 35 Years of Experience in the Marine Industry

 130′ Floating Barge Dock for National Park Service – Naval Architect for Detailed Design and Structural Finite Element Analysis of Fendering System

 As the Director of Business Development and Engineering for Metal Trades, Randy Brown completed the conceptual design, cost estimate, and bid under a very tight deadline of one day after receiving a short notice phone call from the prime contractor, Inland Construction.
-After winning the contract, Randy completed the detailed design and structural analysis of the 130′ long Floating Barge Dock for the National Park Service using Autocad and NX Nastran.
+After winning the contract, Randy completed the detailed design and structural analysis of the 130′ long Floating Barge Dock for the National Park Service using Autocad and FEMAP with NX Nastran.
 The Floating Dock is used daily to shuttle tourists to the Statue of Liberty from Gateway National Recreation Area in Sandy Hook, New Jersey.

 The fendering system had to meet a design requirement to withstand a large ferry hitting the end of the dock at 4 knots.
 For this, Randy performed a Finite Element Analysis (FEA) using FEMAP and NX NASTRAN.